kkalininMI/HooverArchives/README.md

   + *mdat* -- character vector to be back-transliterated to Cyrillic.
   + *tolanguage* -- 	language the text needs to be converted to ("Russian" by default).
 "Ukrainian" is an option.
-  + *LARU* -- rules of tranliteration from transliterated Cyrillic to original Cyrillic (the rules are defined in the file "transliterationLARU.csv").
+  + *LAOR* -- rules of tranliteration from transliterated Cyrillic to original Cyrillic (the rules are listed in the file "transliterationLAOR.csv").
-  + *RURU* -- rules to correct transliterated original Cyrillic (the rules are defined in the file "transliterationRURU.csv").
+  + *OROR* -- rules to correct transliterated original Cyrillic (the rules are listed in the file "transliterationOROR.csv").
   + *EnglishDetection* -- if set to TRUE, the script avoids transliteration of words found in the English vocabulary (file: english.txt).
 If set to FALSE, only user defined stop words are used (file: stopwordsfile.csv).
   + *EnglishLength* -- threshold is set to ignore EnglishDectection words below given threshold.
   + *RussianCorrection* -- if set to TRUE, the script attempts to match every back-transliterated word with the Russian vocabulary (files: russian.txt and russian_surnames.txt).